ATYQ/STM32/README.md

 # STM32
-In this project, I config USART in interrupt mode to comminicate with PC port using STM32_F446 board
+In this project, I used STM32F446RETx as a microcontroller and STM32F4 nucleo as board